NexusMutual/docs/docs/overview/claims-history/ftx.md

 After FTX halted withdrawals in November 2022, members who held FTX Custody Cover at the time withdrawals were first halted waited for the 90-day period to pass.
 [Section 1.2 of the Custody Cover wording](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/63d0f4d7b378db634f0f9a9d_CustodyCoverWordingv1.0.pdf) provides protection for assets that cannot be withdrawn from a centralized exchange after more than 90 days has passed.

 During this time, members documented their losses and prepared for claims filing.
-Before the 90-day period ended, a [guide to FTX claims filing](https://nexusmutual.io/blog/how-ftx-custody-cover-holders-can-prepare-for-claims-filing) was shared across the mutual's social channels.
+Before the 90-day period ended, a [guide to FTX claims filing](https://nexusmutual.io/blog/how-ftx-custody-cover-holders-can-prepare-for-claims-filing) was shared across the Mutual's social channels.

 After 90 days passed, withdrawals were still halted on FTX.
 On Monday, 6 February 2023, members began filing claims for the FTX loss event.
 As claims were filed, members staked NXM to participate in the [Claims Assessment](https://docs.nexusmutual.io/protocol/claims-assessment) process.
 Claim assessors discussed claims in the Nexus Mutual Discord and kept track of eligible covers in the [FTX Claims Tracker](https://docs.google.com/spreadsheets/d/1DvBE95LUuOY5B4pJZoXG8SbXUIWvYsXaYkk70DHAh6E/edit?usp=sharing).